© Crown copyright 2020

 Once you know you’re liable to register for VAT, it’s important to let HMRC know straightaway.

-If you don’t let us know by the proper time, we may charge you a penalty which could be equal to the amount of VAT you should have paid us.
+If you do not let us know by the proper time, we may charge you a penalty which could be equal to the amount of VAT you should have paid us.

 15.3 If you deliberately avoid registering for VAT

 If you deliberately avoid registering for VAT, you may be liable to a penalty equal to the amount of VAT you should’ve paid.
 For serious offences, the matter will be investigated and HMRC may bring criminal proceedings against you.

 16.1 The following forms published under Regulation 5(1) of VAT Regulations 1995 are those which must be completed by businesses which are applying to register for VAT.

 If you are not using the online registration system, please send standard registration applications, and applications to register as a non-established taxable person, to: